-In the meantime, it's clear that healthcare organizations are dissatisfied with their RCM options.
-And any changes in the near future do look to be incremental.
+In the meantime, it's clear healthcare organizations are dissatisfied with their RCM options, and any changes in the near future do look to be incremental.

 KLAS released a report this past month titled, “2013 Revenue Cycle Perception – Providers’ Wish List: Integration, Single-Source, Reform.”